 A digital signature gives you the assurance that a file hasn't been changed by a malicious person.
 It can't prove that it's safe.
 (If you're worried that EclipseCrossword isn't safe, try a web search for "EclipseCrossword."
-It's been downloaded over four million times!
+It's been downloaded over five million times!
 EclipseCrossword has also been given a clean bill of health from Softpedia.)
 A signature just says that "this file came from this company, and hasn't been changed by anyone else."
 You can get the same assurance that it hasn't been changed by simply downloading it from here—the official website—instead of a different site.

 In the future, it's possible that we'll have the resources to digitally sign our downloadable files.
 In the meantime, you can get the same assurance by always downloading EclipseCrossword and other Green Eclipse products from right here, the official website.